The Lee Gang – Murder & Thievery on the Texas Border

 The Lee brothers and their cohorts, who became known as the Lee Gang, didn’t limit their rustling to just the ranch of the Roffs’; they were stealing cattle and horses from local ranches throughout Cooke County and the Chickasaw Nation.

-Both the white settlers and the Indians were up in arms about this lawlessness and plead for help from the authorities; however, the area was rampant with outlaws committing numerous crimes, and there was no immediate response.
+Both the white settlers and the Indians were up in arms about this lawlessness and pleaded for help from the authorities; however, the area was rampant with outlaws committing numerous crimes, and there was no immediate response.
 The thievery continued.

 In late April 1885, when Jim Roff was checking his cattle, he noticed a group of several men rounding up a small herd.
 As he rode toward them, the men fled, leaving a cloud of dust behind them.
-Roff found that the cattle were marked with a number of brands from neighboring ranches.
+Roff found that the cattle were marked with several brands from neighboring ranches.
 Deciding to investigate further, Roff hid in a nearby ravine, and before long, the rustlers returned and herded the cattle south.

 Roff wasted no time telling the story to his neighbors, who, along with U.S. Marshal James Guy, went after the culprits.
-On May 1, 1885, a five-man posse made up of Marshal Guy, Bill Kirsksey, Frances Mathes, and Andy and James Roff, followed the cattle trail to Delaware Bend, right up to the Lee Ranch.
+On May 1, 1885, a five-man posse made up of Marshal Guy, Bill Kirsksey, Frances Mathes, and Andy and James Roff followed the cattle trail to Delaware Bend, right up to the Lee Ranch.

 Turner Falls in the Arbuckle Mountains of Oklahoma

 As the posse carefully approached the log cabin, they noted that gun portholes had been cut into the side of the building and called out to the occupants.
 Ed Stein, Lees’ brother-in-law, responded by directing them to the rear of the cabin.
 But, it was a trap.
 The posse men were ambushed as a hail of lead came forth from the cabin, killing Jim Roff and Bill Kirksey instantly, both having two bullets through their bodies.
-Andy Roff, badly wounded, made his way to a nearby tree where he sat down and leaned against it.
+Andy Roff, badly wounded, made his way to a nearby tree, where he sat down and leaned against it.
 Later, it was found that two more shots were blasted into the injured man – one through his chest and the other into the lower part of his body.

 The bodies were loaded into a wagon and taken to Gainesville, Texas, where Thomas and Taylor collected the reward.

-The next day, the newspapers proclaimed: “The Lee brothers, the most notorious desperadoes in Texas finally go down with their boots on.”
+The next day, the newspapers proclaimed: “The Lee brothers, the most notorious desperadoes in Texas, finally go down with their boots on.”
 The press also attributed at least forty murders to the Lee Gang, but this has never been verified.

-© Kathy Weiser/Legends of America, updated December 2020.
+© Kathy Alexander/Legends of America, updated February 2024.

 Newspaper Account